Crio-Bytes/Networking/IPV4_Addressing/README.md

 #### CLASS B:

 The network ID is **16 bits** long:<br/>
-The first 2 bits of the first octet in class B are always set to 10.
-The remaining 14 bits are used to determine network ID.
+- The first 2 bits of the first octet in class B are always set to 10.
+- The remaining 14 bits are used to determine network ID.
 <br/>

-The host ID is 16 bits long:<br/>
+The host ID is **16 bits** long:<br/>
-The 16 bits of host ID is used to determine the number of hosts.The default sub-net mask for class B is 255.255.x.x. <br/>
+- The 16 bits of host ID is used to determine the number of hosts. <br/>
+The default sub-net mask for class B is 255.255.x.x. <br/>
 Thus,<br/>
 Class B has a total of:<br/>
 2^14 = 16384 network address<br/>